RobertPaulig/energy-wall/README.md

 python sim/main.py
 ```

-## Citation / Priority Statement
+## Citation & License

-This code serves as the reference implementation of the **"Coherent Analog Computing"** theoretical model developed by **Robert Paulig**.
+This repository implements the **"Resonant Drive Protocol"** — a novel control method for CDW devices proposed by Robert Paulig.

+Unlike standard thermal/voltage switching (e.g., *Nature Sci Rep 7, 10851*), this approach utilizes frequency-matched pulses to induce coherent phase transitions, minimizing stochastic noise.

-All rights to the underlying "Non-Filamentary Resonant Switching" protocol and associated architectural designs are reserved.
-This repository establishes priority of invention for the application of CDW dynamics in noise-free analog neural network training.
+All rights to the specific **resonant control algorithm** and **architecture** are reserved.